digitalbazaar/forge/README.md

 var forge = require('node-forge');
 ```

+The npm package includes pre-built `forge.min.js`, `forge.all.min.js`, and
+`prime.worker.min.js` using the [UMD][] format.

 ### Bundle / Bower

+Each release is published in a separate repository as pre-built and minimized
-Pre-built and minimized basic forge bundles are built in the [UMD][] format for
+basic forge bundles using the [UMD][] format.
-each release and distributed in a separate repository:

 https://github.com/digitalbazaar/forge-dist